EcoChem-OSU/MS_Rtool/calc_LOD_LOQ/README.md

    - Double check given example of input if not sure ... be sure to have similar structure (header, column) file.
 3. Do not modified past the PARAMETER section in the R script.
    - Ususally you need to change you work directory (workdir) only
 4. Run the script (Select all and run in once).
-5. Output LOD and LOQ unit are same as the input.
+5. Find out an Output file with the calculation in the workdir you set in the script.
+The output will contain LOD, LOQ, R2 and       RMSE of the model for each species you introduce in the input.
+Output LOD and LOQ unit are same as the input.
-6. Find out the Output in the workdir you set in the script

 Citing
 -------